openshift/jenkins-plugin/README.md

 11. "Verify OpenShift Service":  The step name is "openShiftVerifyService".
 Mandatory parameters are:

-a)  "serviceName":  The name of the service to connect to.
+a)  "serviceName" or "svcName":  The name of the service to connect to.

 Optional parameters are: